-The club is regulated by the Central Bank of Ireland ("the CBI") following authorisation on 23 January 2019 to write non-life insurance business.
+The club is regulated by the Central Bank of Ireland to write marine insurance business.
 The address of its registered office is Fitzwilliam Hall, Fitzwilliam Place, Dublin 2.
 The registered number is 631911.

-The club was established in Ireland so that Standard group could continue to offer its shipowner members the choice of an EU insurer.
-It started underwriting from midday on 20 February 2019.
+The club was established in Ireland so that the Standard Club group could continue to offer its ship operating members the choice of an EU insurer.
+It started underwriting P&I, defence, war risks and related marine insurance covers, from midday on 20 February 2019, then began underwriting strike & delay from 20 February 2020.